updated

 Just a home that needs some volunteers to help with the renovation (on top of what's already being done by professionals).

-The last few years have been quite hard, I've been taking care of a few people that were struggling with health (grandmother and another I can't put details of) took it's toll on me time, energy and somewhat motivation-wise.
-Now that nan has passed and the other person is better (read not as bad), I'm trying to catch up on work and the todo list as well as being able to enjoy life in the free moments.
+The last few years have been quite hard, I've been taking care of a few people that were struggling with health (grandmother and a suicidal partner [now-ex]) took its toll on me time, energy and somewhat motivation-wise.
+Now that nan has passed, and the other person is better (read not as bad), I'm trying to catch up on work and the to-do list as well as being able to enjoy life in the free moments.

 • Types of help and learning opportunities